 Educate a new generation of taxpayers on how their money is being wasted.

-Build a diverse coalition of liberty lovers, animal lovers, doctors, scientists and bipartisan Congress members to stop wasteful government spending on taxpayer-funded animal experiments
+Build a diverse coalition of liberty-lovers, animal-lovers, doctors, scientists and bipartisan lawmakers to stop wasteful government spending on taxpayer-funded animal experiments

 The White Coat Waste Project claims it was the first to point out that U.S. taxpayers were being used to fund the Wuhan Institute of Virology.